netxms/netxms-doc/admin/installation.rst

 * net.core.rmem_max
 * net.core.wmem_max

-In our test lab value 1703936 seems to be working well (default was 212992).
+In our test lab, value 1703936 seems to be working well (default was 212992).

 Example: